Coronavirus Update: Boston Mayor Marty Walsh to Speak on City's Response

 "In Boston and Massachusetts, we're working together to make sure we're stopping the spread of the virus and at the appropriate time we'll be able to work on reopening the economy," he said.
 "Right now, people's safety has to be our first priority as elected officials."

-"We're still seeing these numbers climb, and as we get more testing I think we're going to see the numbers go even higher."
+"We're still seeing these numbers climb, and as we get more testing I think we're going to see the numbers go even higher," he said.

+The mayor said in a press conference later in the day that the city has not reached the peak yet, and he does not expect to be ready to reopen businesses and lift the stay-at-home advisory on May 4, when it is currently set to expire.

+"The advisory date is something I know the governor will be addressing soon.
+He talked about it a little today.
+I don't think we're going to be ready in the City of Boston to come back to regular business for quite some time.
+I have reservations about May 4.
+I hope I'm wrong."

 "That's not one of the things I think we should be considering in American cities.
 I don't think that's the appropriate way," he said.
 "Bankruptcy brings a whole bunch of challenges...
 The City of Boston, I can tell you right now, we're not filing for bankruptcy."